The Notre Dame Fighting Irish have been a football program since 1887.

 4. Tim Brown

-Brown was the most recent Notre Dame player to win the Heisman Trophy, the first wide receiver to earn the honour in 1987.
+Brown was the most recent Notre Dame player to win the Heisman Trophy, the first wide receiver to do so in 1987.

 As a kick returner, Brown had six total touchdowns and over 2,000 combined punt and kick return yards on 105 tries.